-On Thursday 5th November, over 45 alumni and friends gathered in the private home of alumni Professor KK Phua (PhD Mathematical Physics, 1970) and Ms Doreen Liu (BSocSc Economics, Politics & Sociology, 1970) in Singapore for a drinks and buffet reception.
+On Thursday 5 November, over 45 alumni and friends joined alumni Professor KK Phua (PhD Mathematical Physics, 1970) and Ms Doreen Liu (BSocSc Economics, Politics & Sociology, 1970) at their home in Singapore.

 KK and Doreen warmly welcomed alumni and friends into their home for an informal drinks and buffet dinner.
 Prior to dinner, Doreen discussed the importance of networks within Singapore and staying connected to the University.